kogakure/website-hugo-stefanimhoff.de/source/styleguide/index.markdown

 You enter a small room.
 Your <b>sword</b> glows brighter.
 A <b>rat</b> scurries past the corner wall.

 ### Marked or highlighted text
-The `mark` element is used to represent a run of text marked or highlighted for reference purposes.
-When used in a quotation it indicates a highlight not originally present but added to bring the reader’s attention to that part of the text.
-When used in the main prose of a document, it indicates a part of the document that has been highlighted due to its relevance to the user’s current activity.
+The `mark` element is used to <mark>represent</mark> a run of text marked or highlighted for reference purposes.
+When used in a quotation it indicates a highlight not originally present but added to bring the reader’s <mark>attention</mark> to that part of the text.
+When used in the <mark>main prose</mark> of a document, it indicates a part of the document that has been highlighted due to its relevance to the user’s current activity.
 Example:

 I also have some <mark>kitten</mark>s who are visiting me these days.
 They’re really cute.
 I think they like my garden!
 Maybe I should adopt a <mark>kitten</mark>.